mcx-lab/checkpoint-mobile-access-vpn/README.md

 ```

 It means it has successfully been installed, and you should be fine trying to connect to the VPN now, but it doesn't mean we don't have more work to do.

+## Browsers

+The steps above work on Ubuntu 21.04 with Google Chrome (Version 93.0.4577.63), but NOT on Firefox (88.0).

 ## Troubleshooting